tifenak/freshpink/exampleSite/content/posts/post-1.md

 ### 4-3.
 Update `hugo.toml`

 Open the generated `hugo.toml` file and **replace its contents completely** with the configuration below.
-Then, update it with your own information:
+Then, update it with your own information ->

 * `baseURL`: Enter the URL of your GitHub repository (e.g. `https://elecbrandy.github.io/`)
 * `title`: Choose the name you want for your blog
 * `githubUsername`: Your GitHub username — this is required to display your contribution graph (grass) on the homepage
 * `googleAnalytics`: (Optional) If you want to use Google Analytics, add your tracking ID here
+* `primaryColor`: Primary theme color (hex code)
+* `showGithubChart`: Set to true to display the GitHub contributions chart (true / false)

 * Important: **Do not add or define a `theme` field.** We're using Hugo Modules to manage the theme, so this must be left out.

 ``` toml